wethod/learning-center-source/content/settings/index.md

 #### Do The Production Plan

-The percentage of \[production plan\]({{< relref "planning/index.md#production-plan" >}})'s correction accumulation: when you edit a project status in the past or when a new month starts, the production plan is recalculated in order to find possible mismatches between the production you planned and the actual production.
+The percentage of [production plan]({{< relref "planning/index.md#production-plan" >}})'s correction accumulation: when you edit a project status in the past or when a new month starts, the production plan is recalculated in order to find possible mismatches between the production you planned and the actual production.

 The adjustments (or accumulation) are reported as orange monthly apex and are used to compute the moving average for this chart.
 So, how accurate is your production planning?